 makeown Force selected unit to become a member of your fort.
 Can be abused to grab caravan merchants and escorts, even if they don't belong to the player's race.
 Foreign sentients (humans, elves) can be put to work, but you can't assign rooms to them and they don't show up in labor management programs (like manipulator or Dwarf Therapist) because the game treats them like pets.
-Grabbing draft animals from a caravan can result in weirdness (animals go insane or berserk and are not flagged as tame), but you are allowed to mark them for slaughter.
+Grabbing draft animals from a caravan can result in weirdness adamantine-cloth-wear Prevents adamantine clothing from wearing out while being worn (Bug 6481).

+(animals go insane or berserk and are not flagged as tame), but you are allowed to mark them for slaughter.
 Grabbing wagons results in some funny spam, then they are scuttled.